 Initially, I didn’t fully understand the concept, nor the urgent need for these knitted keepsakes as we were in lockdown.
 Also, I didn’t fully understand the impact the pandemic had on our children as COVID-19 made many children invisible to us.

 Many of us had little idea of the reality of the pandemic; other than the news the media shared.
 Sadly, we also had no idea of the impact COVID19 had on children in care.

-But, once restrictions were lifted, I visited the Swan Team.
-Then I understood; the hospital was like a war zone.
+When restrictions lifted, I visited the Swan Team, and then I understood.
+The hospital was like a war zone.
 People waited outside A&E, and ambulances were waiting with desperately ill patients because it was full; it was hell.

-I wrote the campaign, but, its success wasn’t down to me, it was down to the kind people who understood.
-Thankfully, they once again picked up their knitting needles and crochet hooks, as they had on previous campaigns.
+I wrote the campaign, but its success wasn’t down to me, it was down to the kind people who understood.
+Thankfully, the Ladies who Knit, once again picked up their knitting needles and crochet hooks, as they had on previous campaigns.

 Verve CIC, creating campaigns to bring comfort to children in care.

 Verve has created campaigns to bring comfort to our community throughout the pandemic.
 We started the ‘Knitting for Babies Appeal,’ followed by the ‘Emergency Food Parcels Appeal’.
-The appeals were aimed to help families who were struggling through the lockdowns and needed emergency food parcels.
+The appeals aim to help families struggling through the lockdowns and needing emergency food parcels.
 Finally, we created the ‘Bereavement Blankets, Knitted hearts and Teddies Appeal.’

 The ‘Bereavement Blankets Appeal‘ has delivered hundreds of knitted teddies and hearts from the Ladies who knit.
-We proudly took them to the Salford Royal NHS Trust, Swan Team and they were very warmly received.
+We proudly took them to the Salford Royal NHS Trust, Swan Team; they were warmly received.

 ‘Today, I saw the comfort the teddies give to children; it was lovely to see.’